 Did you Know?
-List of Interesting Facts about Pawnee Native Americans
+List of Interesting Facts about Pawnee Indians

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Pawnee Native Americans, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Interesting Facts about Pawnee Native Americans are as follows:
+Our unusual and interesting facts about Pawnee Indians, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Interesting Facts about Pawnee Indians are as follows:

 - Fact 1 - The Pawnee tribe were a dominant tribe of the Great Plains people and the indigenous people of the states of Nebraska and Kansas

 - Fact 2 - The Pawnee were a semi-nomadic tribe of hunter farmers.
 Men were in charge of hunting for food and protecting the camp and the women were in charge of the home and land

 - Fact 3 - Homes and Houses: The Pawnee generally settled close to the rivers and placed their earth lodges on high banks.
 The earth lodges were used by the Pawnee who wanted permanent homes to suit their farmer-hunter life styles

 - Fact 4 - Earthen houses also called earth lodges, hogans and pit houses were semi-subterranean dwellings which were dug from the earth, with a wooden domed mound built over the top which was covered with earth or reeds.
 A Pawnee Earth lodge is pictured below